 So for those of you that wish to read on…

 So what is core stability?
 Have you ever been told to brace your core?
 Do you actually know what that means?
 Well you may have been told at one time to engage, brace, activate your core by your personal trainer, pilates instructor or your physiotherapist.
 This is the action of drawing in your abdominal muscles or more specifically your transversus abdominus (TrA) and (possibly) your pelvic floor muscles in an attempt to provide stability to your spine.
 Now I will say at this point that there is an exception to this rule.
-If you do have pelvic health issue then it’s best you speak to these lovely ladies.
+If you do have pelvic health issue then it’s best you speak to a pelvic health clinician.

 Your spine is surrounded by very strong ligaments and several layers of muscle.
 Your TrA is actually involved in several functions controlling abdominal pressure for respiration, vocalisation, defecation, vomiting etc (reference).
 So you are using your core in everyday functions that we don’t always have to think about.
 In actual fact consciously bracing your core actually provides no difference in spinal stability compared to if you didn’t consciously brace your core (reference), so why bother?
 The premise of pulling things in to engage your core creates the illusion of stiffness and we don’t want to be stiff in our spine all the time.
 Some studies have found that bracing your core actually compresses your spine which can also give pain.
 Furthermore we have a clever little anticipatory system that actually fires our stability muscles prior to performing movement or lifting load.
 This was shown in healthy individuals with no history of low back pain (reference).
 So those of us in the gym being told too brace your core as hard as you can is probably not so necessary.